-Esri is not responsible for any damages, liabilities, or losses that may result from any interruption or suspension of Cloud Services or removal of Customer's content as described above.
+Esri is not responsible for any damages, liabilities, or losses that may result from any interruption or suspension of Cloud Services or removal of Customer Content as described above.

-9.5 Taxes and Fees; Shipping Charges.
-Fees that Esri quotes to Customer are exclusive of any and all applicable taxes or fees including, but not limited to, sales tax, use tax, or value-added tax (VAT); customs, duties, or tariffs; and shipping and handling charges.
-Esri will add any such taxes that it is required to remit to the total amount of its invoice to the Customer.
+B.9.5 Taxes and Fees; Shipping Charges.
+Pricing of Esri Offerings and Services that Esri quotes to Customer is exclusive of any and all applicable taxes or fees including, but not limited to, sales tax, use tax, or value-added tax (VAT); customs, duties, or tariffs; shipping and handling charges; and vendor enrollment fees.
+Esri will add any fees that it is required to pay to the total amount of its invoice to Customer.
+Esri may include estimated taxes and shipping and handling charges in its quotations but may adjust these fees on invoicing.
 For Customers outside the United States, the distributor may quote taxes or fees in accordance with its own policies.

-9.11 US Government Customer.
+B.9.11 US Government Customer.
 The Products are commercial items, developed at private expense, provided to Customer under this Agreement.
 If Customer is a US government entity or US government contractor, Esri licenses or provides subscriptions to Customer in accordance with this Agreement under FAR Subparts 12.211/12.212 or DFARS Subpart 227.7202.
 Esri Data and Online Services are licensed or subscribed under the same DFARS Subpart 227.7202 policy as commercial computer software for acquisitions made under DFARS.
 Products are subject to restrictions, and this Agreement strictly governs Customer's use, modification, performance, reproduction, release, display, or disclosure of Products.
 Agreement provisions that are inconsistent with federal law regulation will not apply.
 A US government Customer may transfer Software to any of its facilities to which it transfers the computer(s) on which it has installed such Software.
-If any court, arbitrator, or board holds that a US government Customer has greater rights to any portion of the Products under applicable public procurement law, such rights will extend only to the portions affected.
-Online Services are FISMA-Low authorized but do not meet higher security requirements including those found in DFARS 252.239-7010.
+If any court, arbitrator, or board holds that a US government Customer has greater rights to any portion of Products under applicable public procurement law, such rights will extend only to the portions affected.
+ArcGIS Online has been granted FedRAMP tailored low authorization but does not meet higher security requirements including those found in DFARS 252.239-7010.

 a.
 Government Entities.
 If Customer is a government entity, the applicable laws of Customer's jurisdiction govern this Agreement.